 Recreational Crabbing Boat License

-The Recreational Crabbing Boat License allows the purchaser of the license, or if that person is not on board, any one individual on board the vessel, to catch crabs for recreational purposes anywhere in the Chesapeake Bay and its tidal tributaries, and is in lieu of an individual license.
-This license is required if you want to use any of the following gear (a) trotline, (b) collapsible traps, (c) net rings and catch up to 1 bushel of male hard crabs (or 2 bushels if another license is on board) and 2 dozen soft or male peeler crabs or a combination of male peeler and soft crab.
+The Recreational Crabbing Boat License allows the purchaser of the license, or if that person is not on board, any one individual on board the vessel, to catch crabs for recreational purposes anywhere in the Chesapeake Bay and its tidal tributaries.
+This license allows you to use any of the following gear: (a) trotline, (b) collapsible traps, (c) net rings and catch up to 1 bushel of male hard crabs (or 2 bushels if another license is on board) and 2 dozen soft or male peeler crabs or a combination of male peeler and soft crab.
 You may not use a trotline, collapsible crab trap, or net ring, or have more than 4 dozen male hard crabs and 1 dozen soft or male peeler crabs on board your boat unless either the boat is licensed or one of the individuals on board has an individual license.

 Complimentary annual tidal and non-tidal licenses are available to residents and nonresidents who are blind.

 A complimentary lifetime license is available to Maryland residents who are 100% service connected disabled veterans or former prisoners of war.
 The license incorporates both the non-tidal angler’s license and the Chesapeake Bay sport fishing license.
 It does not, however, include the trout stamp.
 Applicant must furnish a letter of disability or a letter of certification from the Veterans Administration with their initial application.

 If you provided your email address during the purchase of your license, a copy will be emailed 30 minutes after purchase.
 This electronic version of your license will allow you to print another copy should your original be lost or damaged.